Spirit of Freedom (balloon): Steve Fossett Round the World efforts

-A seven-year project, Fossett believed the first solo round-the-world balloon flight as highly important.
+A seven-year project, Fossett believed that achieving the first solo round-the-world balloon flight was highly important.
 Developing technology to fly at great durations and distances.
 He also believed he was the right person to do a solo flight with his balloon, navigation and high altitude experience.
 He didn't want to be seen as "...the rich guy flying with an expert."
-Plus flying solo saved significant room and weight.
+Additionally, flying solo saved significant room and weight.
 Restricted overflight permissions and dangers by some Northern Hemisphere countries moved efforts to the Southern Hemisphere which had its own dangers.
 The southern route made search and rescue difficult with hazardous and remote seas.
 Fossett experienced these threats on Aug.
-16, 1998, when a violent thunderstorm ruptured the balloon envelope, falling 29,000 feet into the Coral Sea, 500 miles east of Australia.
-Search-and-rescue forces picked Fossett up after floating for 23 hours in a raft.
+16, 1998, when a violent thunderstorm ruptured the balloon envelope, causing him to fall 29,000 feet into the Coral Sea, 500 miles east of Australia.
+Search-and-rescue forces picked Fossett up after he floated for 23 hours in a raft.